Skip to main content

 A Growing Need for Disaster Management Professionals

 The world will likely experience more natural disasters in growing severity in the future due to global climate change.
 The current rise in infectious disease outbreaks also suggests the world should anticipate more pandemics such as the COVID-19 crisis.
+In fact, a report published in Fortune predicts that there is a 27 percent chance of another pandemic on the scale of COVID-19 by 2032.

 The world has already seen examples of dramatic weather patterns in recent years: